bachngo2000/TwitterAppPartOne_NetworkingAndAuthentication/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app: Twitter API Developer Access request took a while to be accepted.

 ## Open-source libraries used